 Prize and distinction

-The JCJC instrument allows project leaders to develop, independently, work on a specific theme.
+The JCJC instrument allows project leaders to work independently on a specific scientific theme.
 It promotes responsibility and the capacity for scientific innovation.

 You have received an ANR Young Researchers award.
 Can you tell us about the program?